-Cashflow liquidity is managed by the fund on a daily basis using reports that include sales and repurchases of units information as well as the impact of trading, investment in equity, investment in government securities and corporate security activity.
+Cashflow liquidity is managed by the fund on a daily basis using reports that include sales and repurchases of units' information as well as the impact of trading, investment in equity, investment in government securities and corporate security activity.
 In addition to the daily reporting, the fund managers are provided with reporting on the prevailing net assets value.

-Market (or distribution-related) considerations include an assessment of asset demand, fund growth, investors concentration and the persistency of the investors base
+Market (or distribution-related) considerations include an assessment of asset demand, fund growth, investors concentration and the persistency of the investors base.

-Liquidity in funds is independently assessed and challenged through the internal governance process at.
-Fund Manager.
-Liquidity is modelled and compared against potential liability scenarios such as severe repurchases of units and where the Fund has any liquidity issues, it is flagged to the internal committee who further escalate the issue to the Board of Director of the Fund Manager for remedial action.
-However, the Fund Manager facilitates the sale and repurchase of the units so that investors may invest and exit the Fund as per their financial requirements.
+Liquidity in funds is independently assessed and challenged through internal governance process at. the Fund Manager.
+Liquidity is modelled and compared against potential liability scenarios such as severe repurchases of units and where the Fund has any liquidity issues, it is flagged to internal committee who further escalate the issue to the Board of Directors of the Fund Manager for remedial action.